 - 2016 25 Apr

 Many who wrestle with suicidal thoughts and tendencies often feel all alone in their struggle.
 But the truth is, it’s more common than we may even be aware of.
 And it’s not a new problem.
 It’s been an issue for many years, even from in biblical times.
-If you're wondering what the Bible says about suicide, let's take a look at seven stories of suicide in the Bible as well as verses to give hope and life.
+If you're wondering what the Bible says about suicide, let's take a look at several questions about Christians and suicide, study seven stories of suicide in the Bible, and be reminded of 6 hope-filled promises we have in Scripture.

 7 Different Accounts in the Bible of Those Who Took Their Own Lives: